 This course opens up for public play every once in awhile, usually on Mondays like a lot of other private tracks in Southern California.
 Though my main focus is to play public courses around here, I do have plans to play a few more private courses in 2013 with some enticing SCGA outings coming up throughout the year at desirable clubs.

 Part of the proceeds today at Porter Valley were going to charity and they were having a canned food drive, as well.
 The cost was only $30 (and a couple cans of food), so it was worth taking a day off from work to check it out.

 This morning, I was woken up by some heavy winds in Irvine at about 4:30.
-That worried me because if it was that windy in Orange County, it could potentially be REALLY windy up in Simi Valley.
+That worried me because if it was that windy in Orange County, it could potentially be REALLY windy up where Porter Valley is located.
 But when I have my heart set on a round of golf, I’ll make the most of it.
 I zig-zagged my way along the freeways, trying to circumvent as much traffic as I could in Los Angeles.
 There didn’t seem to be much wind in and around L.A., so I was getting hopeful.
 By the time I got up to the course, though, it was howling.
 And it was COLD!

 In case you don’t believe me, here’s a picture of the fountain in front of the clubhouse.
 And, this was at 9:00 in the morning, when it’s usually warmed up pretty well in SoCal.